lernest/cat-genetics/README.md

 ## File structure

 ### server/
 Most of the logic is within `genes.js`.
-This is where we generate cats by creating punnet squares and picking samples.
+This is where we generate cats by creating punnett squares and picking samples.
 The API endpoints are defined using Express.js in `server.js`.
 A few utility functions are defined in `util.js` to keep the logic more concise in the main functions. `names.js` and `activities.js` each contain a single array of strings which are used to randomly assign names and favorite acitivities to the kittens. `index.js` is used for development and testing purposes.

 ### ui/
 The entirity of the frontend is currently in `App.vue`, although this will be separated into components as the app grows.